 SOLAR ENERGY SOURCE.
-Source of thermal, chemical or electrical energy derived directly from conversion of incident solar radiation.
+Source of natural daylighting and of thermal, chemical or electrical energy derived directly from conversion of incident solar radiation.

 SOLAR HEAT GAIN COEFFICIENT (SHGC).
 The ratio of the solar heat gain entering the space through the fenestration assembly to the incident solar radiation.
 Solar heat gain includes directly transmitted solar heat and absorbed solar radiation that is then reradiated, conducted or convected into the space.